computer-science-one/cs101-book/prerequisites/installing.md

   $ sudo dnf install ruby
   ```

- 3. Verify that your installation works by running the IRB

 ### Mac

 You don't need to do anything special if you're on a Mac.
 Mac OS X ships with Ruby right out-of-the-box.
 If you want access to a newer Ruby than the pre-installed version, you can use a third-party tool like [Homebrew](http://brew.sh/) or [RVM](https://rvm.io/).